newabdosheham/aws-glue-course/README.md

 - Network (designates a connection to a data source that is in an Amazon Virtual Private Cloud (Amazon VPC))
 - Aurora (supported if the native JDBC driver is being used.
 Not all driver features can be leveraged)

+# AWS Glue Crawler
+You can use an AWS Glue crawler to populate the AWS Glue Data Catalog with databases and tables.
+This is the primary method used by most AWS Glue users.
+A crawler can crawl multiple data stores in a single run.
+Upon completion, the crawler creates or updates one or more tables in your Data Catalog.
+Extract, transform, and load (ETL) jobs that you define in AWS Glue use these Data Catalog tables as sources and targets.
+The ETL job reads from and writes to the data stores that are specified in the source and target Data Catalog tables.

 # AWS Glue ETL
 An AWS Glue job encapsulates a script that connects to your source data, processes it, and then writes it out to your data target.
 Typically, a job runs extract, transform, and load (ETL) scripts.
 Jobs can run scripts designed for Apache Spark and Ray runtime environments.
 Jobs can also run general-purpose Python scripts (Python shell jobs.)
 AWS Glue triggers can start jobs based on a schedule or event, or on demand.
 You can monitor job runs to understand runtime metrics such as completion status, duration, and start time.